VOL. 23 NO. 17 22ND MARCH 2015

-We pray for the repose of the souls of Father Fred Hassan, Harry McGarry, Thomas Varkey and Charles Doherty who died recently.
-We also pray for all those whose anniversaries occur at this time of year especially:
+We pray for the repose of the souls of Maureen Taggart, Brian McManus and Frank McGoverm, relatives of parishioners, who died recently and for Kathleen Davey, whose month’s mind occurs this weekend.
+We also remember all those whose anniversaries occur at this time of year especially:

 BEREAVEMENT SUPPORT – we can be contacted on 074 5698 9458.
 Our members are Regiena Babu, Eileen Brogan, Eithne Daly, Maire Devine, Brenda McMeekin, David McMeekin, Celine Molloy, Joan Rogan and Lucy Traynor.

 Don’t worry it is not too late to enter this year, members of the Parish Social & Fundraising committee will be at the back of the Church after all Masses next weekend to sign you up.
 For those who have already purchased their tickets please speak to a member of the committee next weekend to receive your tickets.
 If you need any more information you can contact Roisin McMullan on 078 5414 0019 or Mary Walsh on 078 1549 3463 or any member of the Social & Fundraising Committee.